-American industry works much more safely today than a generation ago.
-EHS (Environment, Health, and Safety) Today reports aplummeting 85% reduction in the number of fatal injuries to employees since 1974.
+American industry works so much more safely today than a generation ago.
+OSHA reports that more companies are hiring safety professionals.
+From safety coordinators who develop and lead safety training, to safety directors who are responsible for overseeing entire occupational health and safety programs, opportunities are trending for those with a "degree in safety."
 This improvement didn't happen by accident (no pun intended).
 Safe work that results in an accident-free workplace requires the watchful eye of everyone on your project, in your work environment.
 When you see a safety infraction, you must be willing to stand up, speak out, and be counted.
 Please forward this to friends, co-workers, customers or relatives who you feel might enjoy it.
 To unsubscribe, please e-mail us at admin@turbols.com